 How Reverse Mortgages Work

 Reverse mortgages are designed to allow older homeowners to convert the equity in their homes into cash to supplement their income.
-Reverse mortgages differ from regular mortgages in that they do not require the borrower to make monthly payments to the lender to repay the loan.
-Rather, the loan proceeds are paid out to the borrower as a monthly payment, line of credit, or a lump sum (or a combination of these options).
+Rather, the loan proceeds are paid out to the borrower as a monthly payment, line of credit, or a lump sum.
+You can also get a combination of monthly installments and a line of credit.
 The amount available under the loan is based on how much equity the borrower has in the home.

 The reverse mortgage loan only becomes due when you: